 vinegar (white wine or red wine)

-Preheat the oven to 220°C/200°C fan-forced.
+Preheat the oven to 220°C/200°C fanforced.
 Cut the potato (unpeeled) into 1cm fries.
 Pick the thyme leaves.
 Place the potato and 1/2 the thyme leaves on an oven tray lined with baking paper.
 Season with salt and pepper and drizzle with olive oil.
-Toss to coat, then roast for 25-30 minutes or until tender.
-TIP: Cut the potatoes to the correct size so they cook in the allocated time
+Toss to coat, then roast until tender, 25-30 minutes.
+TIP: Cut the potatoes to the correct size so they cook in the allocated time.

 While the potatoes are roasting, thinly slice the eschalot.
 Finely chop the garlic (or use a garlic press).
 Crush the black peppercorns (see ingredients list) in a pestle & mortar, or in a plastic bag using a rolling pin.
 Thinly slice the kale.
 Heat a medium frying pan over a medium-high heat.
 Add the macadamias and toast, tossing, until golden, 3-4 minutes.
 Transfer to a small bowl.

 While the steak is resting, return the pan to a medium heat with a drizzle of olive oil.
 Add the eschalot, crushed peppercorns, remaining thyme and 1/2 the garlic.
-Cook for 1 minute or until softened.
+Cook until softened, 1 minute.
 Add the vinegar and stir until evaporated.
 Reduce the heat to low and stir in the thickened cream (see ingredients list) and any resting juices from the steak.
 Season with salt.
 Remove from the heat.
 TIP: Gently reheat before serving, adding a dash more cream or water if the sauce looks too thick.